sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Save the YAML file as `crawl-config.yaml` somewhere easy to navigate to on your computer -- on a Mac, the Documents folder is a good one.
 You will need to be able to change your directory using the command line to where your *crawl-config.yaml* file is saved on your computer to run the Docker command from that directory when you crawl the site.

+For examples of `crawl-config.yaml` files used for the SUCHO project, see our separate Github repository, [browsertrix-yaml-examples](https://github.com/sucho-archiving/browsertrix-yaml-examples).

 ## Starting to crawl the site
 Open up the command line again, if you closed it before.